 Learning some of the words exclusively used in Peru gives you that extra connection and access to 30 million Spanish speakers, the fifth most populous Latin American country.
 Lima, being the capital, and most diverse city with a quarter of Peru’s population, is a rich source of slang terms.
 We don’t recommend peppering your speech with slang straight away.
 Learn to be comfortable with the dialect and slowly introduce some words in context.

 Be careful using this phrase outside of Peru.
-Any phrase involving someone’s mother could easily be construed as an insult in other dialects.
+Any words and phrases involving someone’s mother may be construed as an insult in other dialects.

-Jamear – To eat (verb).
+To eat (verb).
 Ir a jamear means to go and eat.
-Jama is used for the word food.
+Jama is a word that also means food.

-Bacán – Cool.
+Cool.
 Used just like chevere.
-Both words are also popular in Colombia.
+Both words are also popular slang terms in Colombia.

-Luca – 1 sol (Péruvian money).
-Not to be confused with luca in Argentina, Venezuela, Chile, and Colombia where it means 1000 when referring to money.
+1 sol (Péruvian money).
+Not to be confused with luca in Argentina, Venezuela, Chile, and Colombia where the word means 1000 when referring to money.

-Bróder – Brother.
+Brother.
 A direct import from English.
-Used mostly by younger people, bróder is a cool way to refer to a friend directly or indirectly.
+Used mostly by younger people, bróder is a cool way to refer to a close friend directly or indirectly.

-Mi pata – this sounds a little weird when you understand the literal definition of “pata”.
-Referring to your friend as your paw, as in “animal foot”, is a term of endearment you’ll hear in Peru that shows just how far from the original meaning the colloquial terms can go.
+This sounds a little weird when you understand the literal definition of “pata”.
+Referring to your friend as your leg or paw, as in “animal foot”, is a term of endearment you’ll hear in Peru that shows just how far from the original meaning the colloquial terms can go.
 Pata in other Latin American countries can mean “leg” but in Peru it generally means “friend”.